AaTekle/Body-Language-Decoder/README.md

 # Body Language Decoder

-Welcome to my Body Language Decoder project!
-This project aims to decode human emotions and reactions by analyzing facial expressions and gestures using computer vision techniques and machine learning.
-The project leverages Python, Mediapipe, OpenCV (cv2), csv, NumPy, Pandas, scikit-learn (sklearn), and pickle to create an insightful tool for understanding body language.
+This project decodes human emotions and reactions by analyzing facial expressions and gestures using computer vision techniques and machine learning.
+The project uses Python, Mediapipe, OpenCV (cv2), csv, NumPy, Pandas, scikit-learn (sklearn), and pickle to create a tool to understand body language.

 Idea via @nicknochnack